-Copyright and proprietary rights constitute barriers to the spread of published scientific works through open repositories.
-The author can determine the degree of protection of his/her work through Creative Commons and Science Commons licenses.
-Then, only the rights of publishers need to be dealt with.
+Copyright and proprietary rights are an obstacle to the inclusion of published scientific papers in open repositories.
+The author can choose the level of protection of his/her work by Creative Commons and Science Commons licenses.
+Only the publishers' rights need to be resolved.

-Recently, most publishers allow for self-archiving in various forms, but certain publishers use different policies for their journals.
-Publisher policies can be verified through the SHERPA/RoMEO database.
-SHERPA/RoMEO colour-codes publishers on the basis of the permitted e-print form:
+Today, most publishers allow self-archiving in various forms, but some publishers have different policies for their journals.
+Publishers' policies can be checked through the SHERPA/RoMEO databse.

-If the author has not yet signed the license agreement, an annex can be added to such an agreement to provide for a self-archiving exception.
-A template form of the exception request is available on http://sparc.arl.org/resources/authors/addendum.
-An annex form based on OpenAIRE regulations is available here.
+If the author has not yet signed the license agreement, an addendum can be added to the agreement to request an exception for self-archiving.
+A sample exemption is available at http://sparc.arl.org/.
+The addendum according to OpenAIRE rules can be found here.

-Science Commons is a spin-off of the Creative Commons project, launched in 2005; it is mostly concerned with science and, in particular, medicine.
-The SC license builds on the CC license and seeks to minimize duplication of research programmes, reduce the time delay between a discovery and its publication, remove barriers in sharing research results between institutions, and prevent fragmentation of relevant information resources
+Science Commons is a Creative Commons spin-off project launched in 2005, focusing on the life sciences and especially medicine.
+The SC license builds on the CC license and seeks to minimize duplication of research programs, minimize the delay between discovery and publication, remove barriers to sharing research results between institutions, or prevent fragmentation of relevant information resources.

-Additional information can be found in the article by Lukáš Grubner and the article published by the Iuridicum Remedium Association.
+More information about licenses is provided in the article by Lukáš Gruber and the article by Iuridicum Remedium.

 - Open Publication License